 When you make pre-tax 403(b) contributions, you don't pay current income taxes on those dollars.
 But your contributions and investment earnings are fully taxable when you receive a distribution from the plan.
 In contrast, Roth 403(b) contributions are subject to income taxes up front, but qualified distributions of your contributions and earnings are entirely free from federal income tax.

-The better option depends on your personal situation.
-If you think you'll be in a similar or higher tax bracket when you retire, Roth 403(b) contributions may be more appealing, since you'll effectively lock in today's lower tax rates.
+The decision depends on your personal situation.
+If you think you'll be in a similar or higher tax bracket when you retire, Roth 403(b) contributions may be more appealing.
 However, if you think you'll be in a lower tax bracket when you retire, pre-tax 403(b) contributions may be more appropriate.
 Your investment horizon and projected investment results are also important factors.
 A financial professional can help you determine which course is best for you.

 Are distributions really tax free?